 Step 3: Cut (10) pieces, each 20″ long

 Measure your first cut at 20″.
 You will make this cut on your miter saw.

 I’m using the Dewalt Dual Bevel Sliding Compound Miter Saw and it’s been a game changer for almost every project I do.
-It’s worth the investment, especially when you build a work station to go with it (I purchased and built these plans awhile back and it was such a good investment).
+It’s worth the investment, especially when you build a work station to go with it.

 Cut your (10) 20″ pieces.

 Like I mentioned before, I dimensioned wood I had on hand.
 So, I ended up only cutting 5 of the pieces 20″ long and ripping those 5 pieces into two pieces each using my table saw.
 This gave me the 10 pieces I need to make the wood star.

 Step 4: Cut the angle of the star

 Ah, the angles of the star.
 They were a little (ok, a lot) more confusing and involved than what I expected, but I’ll do my best to explain them to you!
 Luckily the first angle is no big deal on a miter saw.

 RELATED: For a deep dive into how to cut any angle on your miter saw, check out this post.